 It’s hard for those without mental illness to understand mental illness.
 You wake up every day afraid and uncertain, wondering what the morning will bring.
 What your brain chemistry will bring.
-You wake up every day isolated and alone because the stigma stop you from talking about your illness.
+You wake up every day isolated and alone because the stigma stops you from talking about your illness.
 You struggle, endure, and survive in the dark.
 And while a cancer patient may wake with similar feelings — fear, angst, anger, sadness, loneliness, and nervousness — most cancer patients fight in the open.

 They have medical professionals, family, friends and an entire support system around them.

 So why do people with brain issues live in the shadows and hide in the dark?
 Stigma.
 Plain and simple.

 Of course, I can’t talk for all people, or all mental illnesses, but I can give you a view into my daily grind of being bipolar: bipolar 2 with severe anxiety.

 I wake up — has it been three hours or 11? — and immediately begin thinking about work, or what it was I did yesterday.
 Did I do everything?
 Finish everything?
 Do I need to apologize to anyone for anything I did that day?
 Do I need to apologize for taking too many breaks during yesterday?
 Are there bills past due?
 Utilities to pay?
 Is my cat alive and did I feed him yesterday?
 And, last on my list, do I feel OK?

 Today, do I feel OK?

 (Let that sink in.
 I’ve been up for a good minute.
 My mind racing.
 My eyes opened, and the last thing on my list is me.)